spacetimeengineer/mupy/README.md

 ### Why build mupy

 - To give community access to quadrillions of 3D printable parts and counting.
 These parts are for recreation, utility and economic development.
 The large number of parts are available through the various permutations of parameterized functions wich build 3D shapes (with openscad) and are referenced or identified by a system-codes.

-An example of a system code : CUBX0177-BPAN-B12SR3-X10Y10PP12-RT-SX10Y10-X1Y1-XO0YO0-X70Y70Z10-S.
+    -An example of a system code :

+        CUBX0177-BPAN-B12SR3-X10Y10PP12-RT-SX10Y10-X1Y1-XO0YO0-X70Y70Z10-S.

 - To render simulations and manufacturing resources from system-codes directly ; Data compression through abstraction & quick development.